How to write outstanding school SEND Policies & SEND Information Reports

 Can we combine our SEND Information Report and SEND Policy?

 Yes.
-The DfE told us in early 2022 this is OK.
+The DfE say this is OK.

 Separately, The Key for School Leaders, a widely trusted source, also asked the DfE.
 The Key say: